 The ability to add this level of selectivity in what to date has been a brute force approach is really exciting but it’s still far from perfect.
 The best results so far are in breast cancer, where patients that have this mutation had a 33% response rate, much better than other therapeutics, but 67% still died and the long-term outcome remains to be seen.

 Our concern is that we are about to start another long journey of identifying targets, in which it might work in 1/3rd of patients, whilst the very nature of the genomic instability and population heterogeneity of cancer means that there is probably a way around any single point weakness.
 We are starting with the question of how can we detect abnormalities in DNA, mediators and effectors, not by sequential target discovery and development, but by equipping the therapeutic with the inherent ability to discriminate between overall normal and states which have oncogenic potential.
-You can find out more about you can engage on our opportunities page.

 Clearly all of these are moon-shot projects in themselves, with thousands of people already working in these areas and billions of pounds in research funding.
 We hope that our approach of bringing together diverse fields, and often asking the non-obvious questions, can create new directions that might play some small part to accelerate the goal of eradicating cancer.